Childhood & Early Life

 The same year, he also worked as a lecturer at the University of Manchester's Department of Mathematics.
 During this time, with help from his friend D. G. Champernowne, he began developing a chess program, which could be played on a computer that he had envisioned but not built.

-In 1948, he also came up with the 'LU decomposition method,' a pioneering technique which is presently used to solve matrices.
+In 1948, he also came up with the 'LU decomposition method,' a pioneering technique that is presently used to solve matrices.

 He developed the 'Turing Test,' which could judge whether a machine is ‘intelligent’ or not.
 In 1950, the chess program was built with Champernowne's help, and was named 'Turochamp.'